How to complain against a defective product

 Translated page: This text has been translated from Swedish.
 The text and appearance of the page may look different from the original page.

-According to the Consumer Services Act, you can complain to the company if
+According to the Consumer Sales Act, you can complain to the company if

 the fault is original and existed when you received the product (an original fault doesn't need to manifest immediately)